-The Registration | Export/view current combinations as text listing menu function generates a file and displays it in your computer's web browser, listing the non-empty registrations that you currently have saved to each of your combinations (both combinations that the virtual organ includes natively, as well as Hauptwerk's 'master combinations', such as the stepper).
+The List current ... button on the Registration large control panel (Registration | Export/view current combinations as text listing menu function) generates a file and displays it in your computer's web browser, listing the non-empty registrations that you currently have saved to each of your combinations (both combinations that the virtual organ includes natively, as well as Hauptwerk's 'master combinations', such as the stepper).